JiangChSo/IP-GAKE/README.md

-# ID-GKA: An Identity-Binding Group Key Agreement Scheme
+# Identity-Binding Password-Based Group Authenticated Key Exchange

+This is the implementation of our identity-binding password-based group authenticated key exchange protocol

 ## Run